DETAILED ACTION

 Step 2A Prong 1: Evaluate whether the claim recites a judicial exception.

-further comprising performing one or more Fourier transform operations on an image associated with both the first item and a spatial domain to generate the first set of data points.
+further comprising performing one or more Fourier transform operations on an image associated with both the first object and a spatial domain to generate the first set of data points.
 (Considered directed to a Mathematical concepts – mathematical relationships/ mathematical calculations (see MPEP § 2106.04(a)(2), subsection I)

 Step 2A Prong 2: Evaluate whether the claim as a whole integrates the recited judicial exception into a practical application of the exception